 Gene Discovery and Engineering Resistance (GDER)

-The Gene Discovery and Engineering Resistance (GDER) research area (RA) will focus primarily on the identification of genes from wheat and barley that can be used to increase FHB resistance and/or reduce DON accumulation, and on development of engineered strategies for FHB resistance or reduced DON levels.
+The Gene Discovery and Engineering Resistance (GDER) research area (RA) will focus primarily on the identification of genes that can be used to increase FHB resistance and/or reduce DON accumulation, and on development of engineered strategies for FHB resistance or reduced DON levels on wheat and barley.
 Gene discovery and transformation of non-cereal systems will be supported only for the purpose of rapidly screening potential anti-Fusarium genes.

 - Characterize the genetic function of existing and novel loci for FHB resistance.